 Iron Gate House, 10 Iron Gate, Cathedral Quarter, Derby DE1 3FJ

-• During BID Development work, NNDR data may be shared as part of our contract with our Managing Agents or Executive Director or theirs with the Council
+• During BID Development work, NNDR data may be shared as part of our contract with our Managing Agents or theirs with the Council

-• During BID Delivery or Project Support services for a BID, NNDR data and action with regard to recovery of levy payment will be shared between the BID and our Managing Agent or Executive Director for the BID in accordance with the Operating Agreement with the BIDs local authority.
+• During BID Delivery or Project Support services for a BID, NNDR data and action with regard to recovery of levy payment will be shared between the BID and our Managing Agent for the BID in accordance with the Operating Agreement with the BIDs local authority.

-• During BID Delivery or Project Support services for a BID, any data collected by either party relating specifically to business in the BID area is shared between the two parties, under a data sharing agreement, to enable them to fulfil their obligations under the contractual arrangements with us.
+• During BID Delivery or Project Support services for a BID, any data collected by either party relating specifically to business in the BID area is shared between specified parties under a data sharing agreement, to enable them to fulfil their obligations under the contractual arrangements with us.

 • We may supply your personal information to third parties, such as our internet service providers (who help us administer our website) or the BID Public Relations Company or Mailing House.
 These third parties must at all times provide the same levels of security for your personal information as us and, where required, are bound by a legal agreement to keep your personal information private, secure and to process it only on our specific instructions.